OSVR/OSVR-Core/doc/Building.md

 For Linux:

-- The above (any reasonably recent Clang or GCC is fine), plus `libusb-1.0-0-dev`
+- The above (any reasonably recent Clang or GCC is fine for a compiler), plus:
+- `libusb1` - this is the Debian package `libusb-1.0-0-dev`.
+Do not confuse it with `libusb` aka `libusb0`: those packages are frozen in the past and incompatible with `libusb1`.

 [libfunctionality]:https://github.com/OSVR/libfunctionality
 [jsoncpp]:https://github.com/VRPN/jsoncpp